 Come and discover the Alentejo in an original way.
-Terras Sem Sombra is not just one date or just one site.
+Terras Sem Sombra doesn’t happen on just one date or just one location.

-The festival is distinctive in that, in addition to concerts, it promotes thematic conferences, guided tours and actions related to the pedagogy of art and culture.
+In addition to concerts, the festival is distinctive in that it promotes thematic conferences, guided tours and actions related to the pedagogy of art and culture.
 These are held in the most beautiful and important religious monuments in the municipalities of Almodôvar, Alvito, Beja, Castro Verde, Cuba, Grândola, Moura, Odemira, Ourique, Santiago do Cacém, Sines and Vidigueira.

 It also organises parallel activities, in particular involving nature conservation and the preservation of biodiversity, again displaying the Alentejo as a region that stands out for environmental and cultural values, as well as landscapes, while it boasts one of the best preservation indexes in Europe.